11 Tips on How to Remove a Popcorn Ceiling Faster and Easier

 Popcorn ceilings were all the rage back in the ’60s and ’70s.
 Applying the texture to drywall and plaster ceilings was a quick and easy way to hide imperfections and didn’t require any painting afterward.
-But the rough texture catches lots of dust and cobwebs, and it can be a real pain to match if you have cracks or holes in need of patching.
+But the rough texture catches lots of dust and cobwebs and it can be difficult to know how to remove popcorn ceiling.
+It can be a real pain to match if you have cracks or holes in need of patching.

-Removing popcorn texture from a ceiling is a messy chore but worth the effort if the substrate underneath is in good shape.
-Here are some tips to take some of the pain out of scraping the popcorn texture off your ceiling.
+Figuring out how to remove a popcorn ceiling texture from a ceiling is a messy chore but worth the effort if the substrate underneath is in good shape.
+Here are some tips to take some of the pain out of popcorn ceiling removal.

 Do a scrape test before learning how to remove popcorn ceiling